nmandilaras/nmandilaras.github.io/_pages/about.md

 - **🔍 Self Supervision:**
   Created sophisticated embeddings that improved recommendation accuracy, boosting revenue for users with poor signal history.

+- **⚡ LLM-Based Embedding Pipeline:**
+  Designed and built a distributed production pipeline that generates item embeddings for ad recommendations.
+Used LLMs for description enrichment and embedding generation.
+Powers downstream recommendation models with continuously updated item representations.

 - **📊 Customer Satisfaction Indexes:**
   Delivered insights for millions of telco subscribers using Apache Spark, overcoming complex data issues.